Download It

 "Download It" is the debut single by English girl group Clea.
-It was released in the UK on 22 September 2003 and just missed the top 20 charting at No. 21, selling 12,050 copies in the UK.
-The single had average promotion, being performed on shows like Top of the Pops.

-The song appears on their international debut album, Identity Crisis, and was re-recorded for their UK debut album Trinity, although Morgan's vocals were not added.
+It was released in the UK on 22 September 2003 and just missed the top 20 charting at No. 21.
+The single was performed on Top of the Pops and appears on their international debut album, Identity Crisis.
+The song was re-recorded for their UK debut album Trinity, although Morgan's vocals were not added, likely due to her departure from the band in 2004.

 Music video

 Clea filmed a video for this single in Vancouver, Canada, with four girls in a house as if they were digital humans or similar.
 It does not have a proper plot, but it can be inferred that they are watching someone.
 The video appears on the DVD single.

 Another version of the video was released without Chloe Morgan, who left in May 2004.